-- Users: Enables you to set up and manage user accounts. - Roles: Enables you to create, delete, and manage roles.
-For more information, see Roles. - Password Policies: Enables you to define password-complexity rules. - Reports: Enables you to view reports on currently assigned user privileges. - Settings: Enables you to define the default time zone, mail server, and settings that let you integrate FlowForce Server with Active Directory or an LDAP-compliant server.
-For more information, see Settings. - Cluster: Enables you to distribute execution of jobs across multiple instances of FlowForce Server (Advanced Edition). - Note: Cross-system clusters are not supported, which means that a worker-master connection cannot be established between different OS platforms (e.g., between Linux and Windows).
+- Users: Enables you to set up and manage user accounts165. - Roles: Enables you to create, delete, and manage roles.
+For more information, see Roles163. - Password Policies: Enables you to define password-complexity rules - Reports: Enables you to view reports on currently assigned user privileges. - Settings: Enables you to define the default time zone, mail server, and settings that let you integrate FlowForce Server with Active Directory or an LDAP-compliant server.
+For more information, see Settings174. - Cluster: Enables you to distribute execution of jobs across multiple instances of FlowForce Server (Advanced Edition).
+For details, see Configure Clusters183. - Note: Cross-system clusters are not supported, which means that a worker-master connection cannot be established between different OS platforms (e.g., between Linux and Windows).